coezbek/rails-kb/README.md

 I always struggle to remember the options for collection_radio_group et al.

-Unfortunately there is no native support for enums in the Rails generators (see https://github.com/rails/rails/issues/21970)
+Unfortunately there is no native support for enums in the Rails generators (see https://github.com/rails/rails/issues/21970).

+Things I learned / my best practices:
+ * In Controller/Views, Rails treats enums purely as text.
+All methods return and receive the text of the enum options.
+The integer option used for storing the result is just used towards the database.
+ * Enums are defined as positional arguments: `enum :enum_name, { enum_option1: 0, enum_option2: 1 }`

 ```
     <!-- Enum field, Options shown inline in PicoCSS -->